pjh177787/FracNetHLS/README.md

 BRAM is no longer a problem.
 LUTs is still quite a lot.
 Too many muxes on the memory ports and stuff.
 Need to look more into that.
 More simulations say <14, 9> for FM and <10, 3> for WT should be good enough.
 We can look further into that.
 I'll update more after I get some sleep.
+And it takes about 200k cycles as we expected before.